Estimize/estimize-research-py/README.md

 You can open a notebook by navigating to `notebooks` in Jupyter Notebook and clicking on the desired notebook (i.e. `post_earnings_event_study.ipynb`).

 Once you have opened a notebook, you can re-generate the notebook results by selecting `Kernel` > `Restart & Run All` from the notebook menu.

+### Rendering Notebooks as PDFs

+In the notebooks directory run:

+`jupyter nbconvert --to pdf --template hidecode <notebook-name>`